 - 1. In terms of S74 (2) of the Municipal Systems Act the following principles should at least be taken into account when formulating a Tariff Policy;- - 1.1 The users of municipal services should be treated equitably in the application of tariffs. - 1.2 As far as practically possible, consumers should pay in proportion to the amount of services consumed. - 1.3 All households, with the exception of the poor and indigent households, should pay the full costs of services consumed.
-Poor households must have access to at least a minimum level of basic services through: - 1.3.1 Tariffs that cover the operating and maintenance costs, - 1.3.2 Special lifeline tariffs for low levels of use or consumption of services or for basic levels of service, or - 1.3.3 Any other direct or indirect method of subsidization of tariff for poor households. - 1.4 Tariff must include the cost reasonably associated with rendering the service, including capital, operating, maintenance, administration, replacement and interest charges. - 1.5 Tariffs must be set at a level that facilitates financial sustainability of the service, taking into account subsidisation from sources other than the service concerned.
+Poor households must have access to at least a minimum level of basic services through: - 1.3.1 Tariffs that cover the operating and maintenance costs, - 1.3.2 Special lifeline tariffs for low levels of use or consumption of services or for basic levels of service, or - 1.3.3 Any other direct or indirect method of subsidization of tariff for poor households. - 1.4 Tariff must include the cost reasonably associated with rendering the service, including capital, operating, maintenance, administration, replacement and interest charges. - 1.5 Tariffs must be set at a level to facilitate financial sustainability of the service, taking into account subsidisation from sources other than the service concerned.
 Sustainability will be achieved by ensuring that: - 1.5.1 Cash inflows cover cash outflows.
 This means that sufficient provision for working capital will be made. - 1.5.2 Access to the capital market is maintained.
-This will be achieved by providing for the repayment of capital, maintaining sufficient liquidity levels and making profits on trading services.
+This will be achieved by providing for the repayment of capital, maintaining sufficient liquidity levels and making profits on trading services. - 1.6 Provision may be made in appropriate circumstance for a surcharge on the tariff for a service. - 1.7 Provision "may" be made for the promotion of local economic development through a special tariff for categories of the commercial and industrial users.
+Subject to Municipal discretion. - 1.8 The economical, efficient and effective use of resources will be encouraged through the use of rising block tariffs, time of use tariffs where appropriate.

-- 1.6 Provision may be made in appropriate circumstance for a surcharge on the tariff for a service. - 1.7 Provision "may" be made for the promotion of local economic development through a special tariff for categories of the commercial and industrial users.
-Subject to Municipal discretion. - 1.8 The economical, efficient and effective use of resources will be encouraged through the use of rising block tariffs, time of use tariffs where appropriate. - 1.9 The extent of subsidisation of the poor households and other categories of users should be fully disclosed. - 1.10 Any estimated amounts for municipal services fees, surcharges on fees, property rates and other municipal taxes, levies and duties relating to the property, during the validity period of the certificate, shall be due and payable upon receipt of an application for a certificate in terms section 118 of the Systems Act. - 1.11 In terms of S74 (3) of the MSA, a tariff policy may differentiate between different categories of users, debtors, service providers, services and geographical areas as long as the differentiation does not amount to unfair discrimination.
+- 1.9 The extent of subsidisation of the poor households and other categories of users should be fully disclosed. - 1.10 Any estimated amounts for municipal services fees, surcharges on fees, property rates and other municipal taxes, levies and duties relating to the property, during the validity period of the certificate, shall be due and payable upon receipt of an application for a certificate in terms section 118 of the Systems Act. - 1.11 In terms of S74 (3) of the MSA, a tariff policy may differentiate between different categories of users, debtors, service providers, services and geographical areas as long as the differentiation does not amount to unfair discrimination.
 In order to give full effect to this section, Section 75(1) of the MSA provides for the municipal council to adopt bylaws.

-SECTION G: CATEGORIES OF USERS
+SECTION G: CATEGORIES OF CONSUMERS

-- 1. Separate tariff structures may be imposed for the following categories of Users (which the council may change):
+- 1. Separate tariff structures may be imposed for the following categories of Consumers (which the council may change):

-- 1.1 Residential
+- 1.1 Domestic consumers;

-- 1.2 Business and Commercial;
+- 1.2 Indigent consumers;

-- 1.3 Industrial;
+- 1.3 Poor Consumers;

-- 1.4 Mining
+- 1.4 Commercial consumers:

-- 1.5 Public Service Infrastructure;
+- 1.5 Industrial consumers:

-- 1.6 Agricultural consumers
+- 1.6 Agricultural consumers; where applicable;

+- 1.7 Municipalities;

+- 1.8 Consumers with whom special agreements were made;

+- 1.9 Sport and recreation facilities;

+- 1.10 Educational institutions: and

-- 1.8 Public benefit organisations;
+- 1.11 Public benefit organisations and suchlike institutions;

-- 1.9 State Departments
+- 1.12 State Departments